 How to tell if your business is cut out to sell franchises. - Next Big Thing or Next Big Flop: Researching New Franchisors

-Investigation of the higher risks of signing on with a new franchisor. - How to Research a Franchise
+Investigation of the higher risks of signing on with a new franchisor. - Turn it Up in the Down Turn

-Why buying a franchise can be a good idea in the down economy. - Super Sleuthing
+Why buying a franchise can be a good idea in the down economy.

 General business topics